tndoan/tndoan.github.io/about.md

 ---
 layout: page
-title: Thanh-Nam Doan, Ph.D.
+title: About
 permalink: /about/
 ---

-My name is Thanh-Nam Doan.
+My name is Thanh-Nam Doan, Ph.D.
 I usually go by Nam.

 I am a full time babysitter and part-time data scientist.